-Plans may provide the Notice with other member information materials (including new hire and open enrollment materials) or in a separate mailing.
-If the Notice is included in a separate packet of legal notices or in a benefits enrollment guide, the Notice must either appear on the first page (we interpret this to mean it is sufficient if it appears after the table of contents) or a call-out box must appear on the first page indicating this Notice is included in the materials, and a cross-reference to the page where it may be found.
+If the Notice is included in a separate packet of legal notices or in a benefits enrollment guide, the Notice must either appear on the first page (we interpret this to mean it is sufficient if it appears after the table of contents) or a call-out box must appear on the first page indicating this Notice is included in the materials with a cross-reference to the page where the Notice may be found.
 When the Notice is provided with other materials, the delivery guidance also indicates the initial disclosure portion of the Notice or the call-out box must appear in 14-point font.
 The delivery guidance provides the following sample call-out box: